LonelyUlmo/CS457_Project/SOW.md

 Inclusions:
 - Two clients will be able to connect to a server host.
 - Clients will be able to engage in a game of Othello.
+- The game will be displayed and interacted with within a terminal window.

 Exclusions:
 - [List any tasks, features, or components that will not be included in the project.]